Forward selection and post-selection inference in factorial designs: Inference under selection consistency

-Statistical inference is relatively straightforward under the perfect screening of the factorial effects.
-If forward screening correctly identifies the true, nonzero factorial effects with probability approaching one, we can proceed as if the selected working model is predetermined.
+Statistical inference is relatively straightforward under the selection consistency of the factorial effects as ensured by Theorem \ref{thm:marginal-t}.
+If forward selection correctly identifies the true, nonzero factorial effects with probability approaching one, we can proceed as if the selected working model is not data-dependent.
 In Section \ref{Sec:inference-perfect-screeenig}, we present the point estimators and confidence intervals for general causal parameters.
-In Section \ref{sec::advantages-forward-screening}, we study the advantages of forward screening in terms of asymptotic efficiency in estimating general causal parameters, compared with the corresponding estimators without forward screening.
+In Section \ref{sec::advantages-forward-selection}, we study the advantages of forward selection in terms of asymptotic efficiency in estimating general causal parameters, compared with the corresponding estimators without forward selection.
 We relegate the extensions to vector parameters to Section \ref{sec:extend-to-vector} of the supplementary material since it is conceptually straightforward.